Dateline: Tbilisi, Georgia

 And I did.

 This was possible largely because I was visiting 25-30 countries every year to check out the opportunities that they offered.
 For a long time, I really enjoyed doing that.
+I liked adding to my country count.
 I even spent six months on a full-fledged Southeast Asia tour, spending about a month in each country and really getting to learn about the local market, culture, and customs.

 I investigated those countries and asked myself whether they were open or closed places, and whether or not their government was bureaucratic.
 I did the same thing in Eastern Europe soon after that and several times more in the coming years.
 In fact, now that I’ve covered most of the areas that are of interest to people, I still find myself going back to these Eastern European countries.